ESSENTIAL TIPS:

 1 small turnip or parsnip, grated

-1 large or 2 small Pippin or other apples, cored and chopped
+1 large or 2 small Pippin or other apples, cored

 1 teaspoon curry powder